 Uprooted has designed a mixed media performance piece that reflects the struggle of fertility in the Jewish community.
 This performance is intended to engage the greater Jewish community in dialogue around the topic of fertility journeys by providing examples of people going through their own struggles.
 With music, dance and theater, TRYmester provides a model of using alternate methods of expression to reflect the extremely intense emotional, spiritual and physical struggle of fertility challenges.

 Holding Hannah’s Hand: Professional Trainings and Initial Consultations

-Uprooted leads trainings for clergy, mental health professionals and lay leaders, to help them gain a deeper understanding of fertility journeys, while enhancing their pastoral and counseling skills.
-These trainings include both academic and experiential modes of learning and cover topics that cross the broad spectrum of the fertility experience.
+Uprooted leads trainings for clergy, mental health professionals, lay leaders and mikveh guides, to help them gain a deeper understanding of fertility journeys, while enhancing their pastoral and counseling skills.
+These trainings include both academic and experiential modes of learning and cover topics that cross the broad spectrum of the fertility experience imparting practical skills to promote change.
 Uprooted is happy to tailor these trainings to your particular professional constituency.
 During this time, Uprooted initiates consultations with local leaders to help them design long term sustainable programs at their synagogues/in their communities.

 Pluralistic Healing and Support

 Planting Roots: Building A Jewish Communal Conversation Around Fertility Journeys